-- 7.1 With limited exceptions, the access of children and young persons to gambling premises or facilities, which are considered to be largely adult only environments, will not be permitted. - 7.2 The Licensing Authority will consult with the Bradford Children and Families Trust, Public Health and Adult Social Care about any application where there may be concerns over access by children or vulnerable persons to relevant premises. - 7.3 The Licensing Authority will judge the merits of each separate application before deciding whether to impose conditions to protect children on particular categories of premises.
-This may include such requirements as: - Supervision of entrances of premises; - · Segregation of gambling areas from areas frequented by children; - Supervision of gaming machines in non-adult gambling specific premises; - Adoption of a proof of age policy - Appropriate training and supervision of those employed or engaged in the welfare of children while they are on the premises - 7.4 Although the licensing principle relates to the protection of children from being harmed or exploited by gambling, the Bradford Children and Families Trust works with other statutory authorities who will engage with the gambling trade to promote risk management in relation to child sexual exploitation.
-Information and advice on this work is available on the Bradford Children and Families Trust website: www.bradfordcft.org.uk - 7.5 The Licensing Authority can provide advice to assist licence holders to identify risk and report concerns at gambling premises where children have access, so that children remain safe and businesses operate responsibly.
-The Licensing Authority requires operators of gambling premises where children have access to: - ensure that they are fully aware of the signs of child sexual exploitation and to understand that the sexual exploitation of a child is sexual abuse and a crime; and - raise the awareness of their staff about child sexual exploitation and provide intelligence to the appropriate authorities about concerns and about perpetrators who may be operating in their premises. - 7.6 Licence holders should demonstrate that they have effective policies and procedures in place to prevent underage gambling. - 7.7 The Act provides for a code of practice on access to casino premises by children and young persons and the Licensing Authority will work closely with the Police to ensure the implementation of the code of practice and appropriate enforcement of the law and any conditions of licence.
+- 7.1 With limited exceptions, the access of children and young persons to gambling premises or facilities, which are considered to be largely adult only environments, will not be permitted. - 7.2 The Licensing Authority will consult with the Bradford Safeguarding Children Board about any application where there may be concerns over access by children or vulnerable persons to relevant premises.

+The Licensing Authority will judge the merits of each separate application before deciding whether to impose conditions to protect children on particular categories of premises.
+This may include such requirements as:

+- Supervision of entrances of premises; - · Segregation of gambling areas from areas frequented by children; - Supervision of gaming machines in non-adult gambling specific premises; - Adoption of a proof of age policy - Appropriate training and supervision of those employed or engaged in the welfare of children while they are on the premises - 7.3 Although the licensing principle relates to the protection of children from being harmed or exploited by gambling, the Bradford Safeguarding Children Board works with other statutory authorities who will engage with the gambling trade to promote risk management in relation to child sexual exploitation.
+Information and advice on this work is available on the Bradford Safeguarding Children Board website: www.bradfordscb.org.uk - 7.4 The Licensing Authority can provide advice to assist licensees to identify risk and report concerns at gambling premises where children have access, so that children remain safe and businesses operate responsibly.
+The Licensing Authority encourages operators of gambling premises where children have access to: - ensure that they are fully aware of the signs of child sexual exploitation and to understand that the sexual exploitation of a child is sexual abuse and a crime; and - raise the awareness of their staff about child sexual exploitation and provide intelligence to the appropriate authorities about concerns and about perpetrators who may be operating in their premises. - 7.5 Licensees should demonstrate that they have effective policies and procedures in place to prevent underage gambling. - 7.6 The Act provides for a code of practice on access to casino premises by children and young persons and the Licensing Authority will work closely with the Police to ensure the implementation of the code of practice and appropriate enforcement of the law and any conditions of licence.